danieljhkim/DevBox/.box/mcp/README.md

 ## MVP Tool Surface

-The MVP exposes a small, deliberate set of tools:
+The MVP exposes a small, deliberate set of tools.

 ### `box.run`
 Run a named, allowlisted DevBox command.